What Is A REIT? | Real Estate Investment Trusts (ULTIMATE) Guide

 What Are The Different Types Of REITs?

 Many different types of REITs exist, each offering unique strategies and advantages.
-Here is a look at some of the most common examples.
+These REIT real estate investments vary based on the type of property they own and operate.
+If you want also to learn what are the two types of real estate investment trusts, here is a look at some of the most common examples:

 Equity REIT

 An Equity REIT is a fund that owns and manages the properties in its portfolio.
-Equity REITs can own and operate several property types, including commercial and residential properties.
-The properties they manage can run the gambit from senior housing communities to industrial facilities to medical office buildings.
+For those wondering which type of REIT invests directly in properties, it’s Equity REITs.
+These REITs can own and operate several property types, including commercial and residential properties.
+The properties they manage can run the gamut from senior housing communities to industrial facilities to medical office buildings

 There are also subcategories of equity REITs that specialize in a particular sector or building type, such as health care REITs, industrial REITs, hotel and resort REITs, office REITs, retail REITs, residential REITs, and more.
 Strategies differ depending on the company, but in most cases, equity REITs collect rent from the properties they own and use it to pay investors.